Plenary Speakers

 Nguyen Le Hoang is a postdoctoral researcher at the Symbol Emergence Group (Taniguchi Lab) at Kyoto University in Japan.
 He holds a Ph.D. from Ritsumeikan University, Japan (2025), an M.Sc. from Ho Chi Minh City University of Technology (2021), and a B.Sc. from Ho Chi Minh City University of Information Technology (2013), Vietnam.

-Beyond academia, Hoang has a diverse background: his earlier career included technical and managerial roles in Vietnam, including working as a software developer, specialist and manager across private firms and academic institutions.
-He is also an active individual who enjoys sports (cycling, swimming, football), travelling and connecting with diverse cultures.
+Beyond academia, he has a diverse background: his earlier career included technical and managerial roles in Vietnam, including working as a software developer, specialist, and manager across private firms and academic institutions.
+He is also an active individual who enjoys sports (cycling, swimming, football), travelling, and connecting with diverse cultures.

 Dr. Tran Nhut Thanh